numfocus/gsoc/2017/proposals/chait-kaitlyn.md

 **Community Bonding Period:** (May 1st - May 28th)

 **Phase 1:** (May 29th - June 23rd)
-    The focus of this stage will be matplotlib serialization.
+    *The focus of this stage will be Matplotlib serialization.*
-    How can
+    How can we serialize a figure to json (or other format)?
+    When we have this ability, can we return the original matplotlib figure?

 **Phase 2:** (June 26th - July28th)
+    *The focus of this stage will be taking serialized data and rendering it into a PythreeJS widget*
+    How can we take our serialized matplotlib data and render it to a PythreeJS widget?
+    Can we alter the data in a PythreeJS widget and serialize it to a json?

 **Phase 3:** (July 24th - August 25th)
+    *The focus of this stage will be, taking the data from our serialized PythreeJS widget and using it in Matplotlib* Ultimately, can we create forward and backward compatibility between serialization?

 **Hand in Final Works** (August 28th - August 29th)

 ________________________________________________________________________________

 ## Why This Project?
-I have been determined and motivated to complete this project for a while.
-Completing this would be a great addition to my portfolio and can assist me in my future as a coder.
+Completing this project would

 ________________________________________________________________________________